Things to do in Hong Kong with kids: Attractions for a family vacation

 Big Buddha and Lantau Island

 A visit to Lantau Island is a must on any Hong Kong itinerary and a great place to visit when traveling to Hong Kong with children of any age.
 The culturally themed Ngong Ping Village is family-friendly and has numerous shops and restaurants.
-Ngong Ping Village also has 4 themed attractions that kids will enjoy, including Walking with Buddha – an immersive multimedia presentation that follows the life of the man that became Buddha – and Motion 360 – an immersive 5D theatre that engages all senses, with moving theatre seats, water spray and wind effects.
+Ngong Ping Village also has 4 themed attractions that kids will enjoy.
+This includes Walking with Buddha – an immersive multimedia presentation that follows the life of the man that became Buddha.
+And Motion 360, an immersive 5D theatre that engages all senses, with moving theatre seats, water spray and wind effects.
+Make sure you book your tickets for the excursion.

 things to do in hong kong with kids, hong kong attractions for kids, hong kong family holidayThe main attraction on Lantau Island is the Tian Tan Buddha (also known as the Big Buddha) which is one of the world’s largest outdoor bronze seated Buddhas.
-The Big Buddha is a 10-minute walk from Ngong Ping Village and there is a 268 step climb to reach a viewing platform near the top.
-Younger kids might have a hard time going up all those stairs themselves so they will need to be carried or they can still enjoy the views of the Big Buddha from below without making the climb.
+The Big Buddha is a 10-minute walk from Ngong Ping Village.
+There is a 268 step climb to reach a viewing platform near the top.
+Younger kids might have a hard time going up all those stairs themselves.
+So they will need to be carried up or they can still enjoy the views of the Big Buddha from below without making the climb.

 Other not-to-be-missed attractions for families in Lantau Island include the Po Lin Monastery located next to the Big Buddha, the traditional Tai O fishing village and the Wisdom Path, a path surrounded with wooden columns.